JMBartels/Car-Value-Trends/README.md

 - The next goal is to design a membrane that has a plateau between MED and MSC and a duration around 15 days.
 - Lets build an interactive simulation dashboard in Python with Plotly/Dash to explore designs intuitively with knobs that dynamically set our design variables.
-- Follow the link to run the web-deployed app on Render or use the github repo to run it on your machine.
+- Follow the link to run the interactive web-deployed app on Render or use the github repo to run it on your machine.

 <span style="color:red"> NOTE: the Render server is slow and will take a minute or two to load and 10-15 seconds to recalculate after you turn a knob, please be patient! </span>
   <p>&nbsp;</p>